 HIPAA Encryption Requirements

 HIPAA encryption requirements have proved to be a source of confusion for many HIPAA-covered entities.
-HIPAA Rules do not demand that encryption is implemented, as encryption is only an addressable implementation specification.
+HIPAA Rules do not demand that encryption is implemented as part of the HIPAA Security Rule, as encryption is only an addressable implementation specification.

 Some covered entities have taken ‘addressable’ to mean optional.
 To a certain extent that is true.
 HIPAA does not demand that encryption is implemented; however, if a covered entity decides not to encrypt data – at rest or in transit – an alternative safeguard must be used that provides an equivalent level of protection.
 Simply ignoring HIPAA encryption requirements is not an option.